 Forward Confirmed Reverse DNS (FCrDNS) is a technical DNS configuration that shows the relationship between an IP address and a hostname.

 The objective of FCrDNS is to reduce the amount of incoming spam that is processed by a mail server.
-This check happens as soon as a connection is made to your SMTP server, prior to any other header information being received.
+This check happens as soon as a connection is made to your SMTP server before any other header information is received.
 As a result, the SMTP server can reject mail early on and not waste processing time or resources.

 Misconceptions regarding where should FCrDNS be setup

 When setting up FCrDNS on an IP address that is sending out mail, it is best practice to set up the hostname with an A record in your DNS.
 When an IP address is set up this way, the IP has a reverse DNS resolution of a single hostname.
 The hostname reversed points back to the IP address.
 That IP now uses the same hostname to introduce itself during SMTP transactions.

 Not every hostname needs to be set up with A/AAAA records; a single hostname can point to multiple IP addresses.
 Vice versa, a single IP can also point to a different hostname or to nothing at all.